 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > HIV: Antiretroviral Therapy (ART)
+Home > Be Healthy > Health Library > HIV: Antiretroviral Therapy (ART)

 The U.S. National Institutes of Health recommends using one of the following programs for people who begin treatment for HIV:footnote 1

 Other drug combinations are approved and may be used in some cases.